pyiron/pyiron/docs/source/installation.rst

 **********************
 Advanced configuration
 **********************
-While the conda based installation is commonly sufficient for workstation installations to get started with pyiron it can be extended to support your own executable, include your own parameter files, support commercial codes like VASP or updating the database performance by switching from SQLite to PostgeSQL.
+While the conda based installation is commonly sufficient for workstation installations to get started with pyiron it can be extended to support your own executable, include your own parameter files, support commercial codes like `VASP<https://www.vasp.at>`_ or updating the database performance by switching from `SQLite<https://www.sqlite.org>`_ to `PostgeSQL<https://www.postgresql.org>`_.

 Custom executables and parameter files
 ======================================